Investment Terms and Definitions

 Resistance: A price point the market has proven it is unable to overcome or represents the price it may stall upward movement.

-Set up: A "set up" for buy is not a buy signal.
-It's the behaviour or pattern that usually precedes a buy signal (see break out).
+Set up: A "set up" is the market behaviour or pattern that precedes a buy signal (see break out).

 Stockwatch: free resource for listing stock and E.T.F. symbols, charts and news for securities using press release headlines.
 Go to stockwatch.com - quotes - quick quotes x20 for the listing feature.